Plano - Sandwich Football Rivalry

 Sandwich Indians and Plano Reapers Football Rivalry:

-The Sandwich Indians and Plano Reapers first played each other in 1897, with both schools meeting for the first time in Sandwich.
+The Sandwich Indians and Plano Reapers first played each other in 1897, with both schools meeting for the first time in Sandwich with Plano winning 28-0.
 The new and exciting sport of football first began at the college level in 1869 between Princeton and Rutgers and was making its way as a professional sport when high schools in Illinois and across the country were adding it to their growing list of interscholastic sports.
 Sandwich would lose to Plano again in 1904, in Sandwich, before reaching the victory column in 1905, in Sandwich.
 Plano had requested that the 1905 game be played in Plano, but Sandwich refused until Plano relented and played at the Sandwich Fairgrounds.
 In some cases, games in Sandwich were played at Burkhart’s Ball Park, prior to furnishing their own high school field.
 Plano’s games were played at Dow’s field, Gifford’s field, Probst field or Seibert’s field, or in Yorkville at the “Y” Park, before they were able to furnish their own high school field.

 Both rivals would often finish their regular seasons in late November (years before any IHSA playoff format arrived on the scene) and both teams sometimes finished the season by playing each other either on Thanksgiving Day, or, following World War I, on Armistice Day.
 In later decades both would be the opponent of the other in their Homecoming games.
 However, in their 100 plus year history, both rivals did not meet every season, due to a variety of circumstances.